fusepoolP3/p3-extractor-library/README.md

 It supports both the asynchronous and the asynchronous modes of the REST API.

-Implementations can either implement the `eu.fusepool.transformer.SyncTransformer` or `eu.fusepool.transformer.AsyncTransformer` interface.
+Implementations can either implement the `eu.fusepool.p3.transformer.SyncTransformer` or `eu.fusepool.p3.transformer.AsyncTransformer` interface.
 The `SyncTransformer` provides a very simple API and has also support for long-running tasks that will be exposed over the Asynchronous REST Interface.

-Minimalistic sample transformers are contained in the package `eu.fusepool.transformer.sample`.
+Minimalistic sample transformers are contained in the package `eu.fusepool.p3.transformer.sample`.
 The package also contains an executable main class.

 Compile and run (the sample main class) with